Marauders (Star Trek: Enterprise): Reception

 "Marauders" was first broadcast on the UPN within the United States on October 30, 2002.
 It was watched by 5.6 million viewers, equating to Nielsen ratings of 3.6/6 percent.
-This meant that the episode was watched by 3.6 percent of possible viewers, and 6 percent of those watching television at the time.
+This meant that the episode was watched by 3.6 percent of possible viewers, and 6% of those watching television at the time.
 This was the second most watched episode of the season, behind "A Night in Sickbay", which was broadcast a week prior.

 J.C.
 Maçek III, writing for PopMatters, described "Marauders" as forming the first part of a loose trilogy of episodes within the second season focusing on re-introducing the Klingons to the series.
 The following episodes in the group were said to be "Judgment" and "Bounty".
-Jamahl Epsicokhan at his website "Jammer's Reviews" gave the episode two out of four, said that there was nothing exciting in "Marauders" and that the action sequences towards the end were unrealistic because despite all the apparent violence, not a single person even gets injured during the scene.
-He called the general premise "classic trek", but that it lacked depth and didn't pose any interesting questions.
+Jamahl Epsicokhan at his website Jammer's Reviews gave the episode two out of four, said that there was nothing exciting in "Marauders", and that the action sequences towards the end were unrealistic because despite all the apparent violence, not a single person even gets injured during the scene.
+He called the general premise "classic Trek", but that it lacked depth and didn't pose any interesting questions.
 He summed it up by saying it was "a bloodless, light-as-a-feather action show with handsome production values but absolutely and positively no edge."

-Michelle Erica Green, reviewing the episode for TrekNation, said that the episode seemed to follow the same story as the 1998 animated film A Bug's Life, but was very much set in the western genre which inspired Roddenberry's original Star Trek pitch with other comparisons to the 1960 film The Magnificent Seven.
+Michelle Erica Green, reviewing the episode for TrekNation, said that the episode seemed to follow the same story as the 1998 animated film A Bug's Life, but was very much set in the western genre which inspired Roddenberry's original Star Trek pitch, with other comparisons to the 1960 film The Magnificent Seven.
 She felt that there was several scenes which enabled some character building moments for Hoshi, Travis Mayweather and Tucker, and described it overall as "a decent genre piece with good character work".
-In his 2022 rewatch Keith DeCandido of Tor.com gave it 5 out of 10.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it five out of ten.

-In 2021, The Digital Fix noted this as an example of using the Klingons to provide a recognizable villain for the episode.
+The Digital Fix noted this as an example of using the Klingons to provide a recognizable villain for the episode.